EPCCed/git-github-travis-lab/README.md

 A lab session, using Git, GitHub and Travis CI to write and run tests on a shared repository.

+In the following text, replace `USERNAME` with your GitHub user name.

 Sign in to GitHub
 -----------------